 The pitch?
 On the first floor of the Mandarin Oriental, the 5-star Paris hotel on Rue du Faubourg Saint-Honoré, Bar 8 is a showcase of modernity and refinement.
 The centerpiece of this sophisticated space is a spectacular marble bar, surrounded by wooden walls adorned with Lalique crystals, evoking the delicacy of raindrops.
 In winter, the covered and heated outdoor terrace becomes a cocoon to snuggle up with a cocktail, while in summer, it transforms into a chic haven under the Parisian sky.
 Between subdued lighting, hushed music and impeccable service, Bar 8 achieves the perfect alchemy of a Paris hotel bar, where every detail invites pleasure.

-Shall we toast?
-Aperitifs take on a whole new dimension with the Paris-Tivo, a refined, gourmet experience to be savored between 5.30pm and 8pm every day of the year.
-For €35, choose from three signature cocktails, two of which are based on Italicus, an Italian liqueur with floral flavors: the Italicus Negroni, a sophisticated version of the classic with a touch of mandarin brandy, the Italicus Sour with its blend of verjuice and egg white, or the Not a Last Word, a vibrant cocktail combining gin, lime and Chartreuse.
-Each cocktail is accompanied by a trio of amuse-bouches imagined by hotel chef Maxime Gilbert: a mini truffle croque, a chicken-curry cromesquis and an avocado-crevette brioche bun.
-A chic, gourmet interlude, ideal for kicking off an evening in the hushed ambience of Bar 8.
+Let's raise a glass: The aperitif takes on a whole new dimension with Paris-Tivo, a gourmet and refined experience to be enjoyed between 5:30 p.m. and 8 p.m. every day of the week.
+For €30, choose from three signature cocktails made with Italicus, an Italian liqueur with floral flavors: the Italicus Negroni, a sophisticated take on the classic with a touch of mandarin brandy; the Italicus Sour, with its blend of verjuice and egg white; or the Not a Last Word, a cocktail that combines gin, lime, and Chartreuse.
+To accompany your drink, enjoy a trio of appetizers created by hotel chef Maxime Gilbert: a mini truffle croque, a chicken curry cromesquis, and an avocado and shrimp brioche.
+Treat yourself to a chic and gourmet break at this Paris hotel bar.

 Bar 8 at Mandarin Oriental Paris